-This financial move has its perks, but there are also major risks associated with going this route.
+This financial move has its perks, but there are also significant risks associated with going this route.

-The biggest advantage of going this route is locking down lower interest rates and dealing with one lender.
+The primary advantage of going this route is locking down lower interest rates.
 With student loan interest rates often in the 6 to 8% range, and at times double digits, the much lower interest rates associated with a home loan can result in huge savings.

-Borrowers who go the consolidation route can secure interest rates below 2%, which could potentially be less than the Home Equity Loan.
+Borrowers who go the refi route can secure interest rates below 2%, which could potentially be less than the Home Equity Loan.
 The best part is that the debt is not secured by your house.
-If you fail to pay there are still major consequences, but you won’t get kicked out of your home.
+If you fail to pay, there are still consequences, but you won’t get kicked out of your home.

-Using a Home Equity Line of Credit to pay off student loans is a very creative solution and it does come with real advantages.
+Using a Home Equity Line of Credit to pay off student loans is a very creative solution, and it does come with real advantages.
 However, putting your house at risk is something that should be taken very seriously.
-In most situations, the safest bet is likely to consolidate on the private market in order to protect your most important financial asset, your home.
+In most situations, the safest bet is likely to refinance with a new lender to protect your most important financial asset, your home.